6 Ways to Prepare for Your Spouse's Deployment

 Though we've survived them before, each deployment is different and raises new challenges for the family.
 Not only do the missions, rules, and forms of communication vary, but your life at home does, too.

-You have kids, you change jobs, you move or your friends move, and you realize that each of these variables, although small, affects your life during deployment in a big way.
+You have kids, you change jobs, you move or your friends move, and you realize that each of these variables, affects your life during deployment in a big way.

 Carlos Perez, Assistant Secretary for America Armed Forces Mutual Aid Association (AAFMAA), served as an Army combat engineer for 26.5 years.
 He's a husband, father to four, and served three deployments during his time with the Army.
-His extensive time and knowledge make him an expert, so I turned to him for tips on how to prepare the civilian spouse for a deployment.
+He shared some tips on how a military spouse can prepare for deployment, gleaning from his extensive experience.

 1) Get informed.